Christmas at Warwick Castle, UK

 Entry tickets cost from £13 online, which also entitles you to the Rainy Day Offer – if it rains for one hour or more during your visit, you get a free return visit within 60 days of the original ticket date.
 An annual pass costs from £28.80, while joint tickets with entrance to the Dungeon (not suitable for younger children) are also available.

 Disclosure: Entry to the castle and our items from the rainwear collection were courtesy of Joules.
 All opinions remain my own, including those on the advisability of driving in the snow.
+Contains affiliate links: any purchases you make are unaffected but I may receive a few pennies.

 LIKED THIS?
 GET MORE ON FACEBOOK